Japanese language: Inflection and conjugation

 Note: The subtle difference between wa and ga in Japanese cannot be derived from the English language as such, because the distinction between sentence topic and subject is not made there.
 While wa indicates the topic, which the rest of the sentence describes or acts upon, it carries the implication that the subject indicated by wa is not unique, or may be part of a larger group.

 Ikeda-san wa yonjū-ni sai da.
 "As for Mx Ikeda, they are forty-two years old."
 Others in the group may also be of that age.

 Absence of wa often means the subject is the focus of the sentence.

 Ikeda-san ga yonjū-ni sai da.
 "It is Mx Ikeda who is forty-two years old."
 This is a reply to an implicit or explicit question, such as "who in this group is forty-two years old?"

 Politeness

 Japanese has an extensive grammatical system to express politeness and formality.
 This reflects the hierarchical nature of Japanese society.

-The Japanese language can express differing levels in social status.
+The Japanese language can express differing levels of social status.
 The differences in social position are determined by a variety of factors including job, age, experience, or even psychological state (e.g., a person asking a favour tends to do so politely).
 The person in the lower position is expected to use a polite form of speech, whereas the other person might use a plainer form.
 Strangers will also speak to each other politely.
-Japanese children rarely use polite speech until they are teens, at which point they are expected to begin speaking in a more adult manner.
-See uchi-soto.
+Japanese children begin learning and using polite speech in basic forms from an early age, but their use of more formal and sophisticated polite speech becomes more common and expected as they enter their teenage years and start engaging in more adult-like social interactions.
+See uchi–soto.